Lightning-Universe/Pose-app/README.md

-# ⚠️ WARNING: THIS REPOSITORY IS NOW DEPRECATED ⚠️
+# ⚠️ THIS REPOSITORY IS NOW DEPRECATED ⚠️

 A completely redesigned Lightning Pose app, which now supports multi-view projects, can be found [here](https://github.com/paninski-lab/lightning-pose-app).

 The documentation for the new app is now bundled with the Lightning Pose CLI docs [here](https://pose-app.readthedocs.io/).

 As of January 2026 this repository will no longer be supported.

+The original README is retained below for posterity.

 ![](https://github.com/danbider/lightning-pose/raw/main/docs/images/LightningPose_horizontal_light.png)